georgestevens-svs/hello-world/README.md

 Another local change to this branch followed by a sync to commit it locally.

 Another local change to this branch (edit, save, commit all), followed by a sync.

+1445  I have to select the branch I want the edits to apply to in the branches view.